Kelly Giles: Game Projects

 You just wanted to earn a stamp for your Wellness Passport, but now you're locked in a secret room in Carrier Library!
 To escape, you must solve puzzles, crack codes, and discover some of the secrets of JMU Libraries.
 Created with Twine.

-I created this game as an online alternative to the in-person Carrier Library escape room (see below).
+I created this game as an online alternative to the in-person Carrier Library escape room (see In-Person Games below).
 Used as a JMU Wellness Passport virtual event in spring 2021.

 Image of Information Literacy Game board.